Quantum fluctuation induced time of flight correlations of an interacting trapped Bose gas: Methods

 \end{widetext} This equation can be rewritten in a form more convenient for numerical calculations, using the completeness relation Eq. ~\eqref{complete}.
 Expressing $\sum_s u_s(\mathbf{k})u_s^*(\mathbf{k^\prime})$ from the Fourier transform of Eq. ~\eqref{complete} allows us to separate the singular, $\sim\delta(\mathbf{k}-\mathbf{k^\prime})$ terms appearing in the diagonal correlation function $C(\mathbf{k},\mathbf{k})$.
 As a result, the correlation function can be written as a sum of three contributions with $\langle\hat{n}_{\mathbf{k}}\rangle$ given by Eq. ~\eqref{nk}, and \begin{widetext}

 \end{widetext} Here, besides Eq. ~\eqref{complete}, we have used that the eigenfunctions $u_s$ and $v_s^*$ are orthogonal to the condensate wave function $\varphi_0$.

 The first term in Eq. ~\eqref{corr} denotes the shot noise.
-The second term, $C_{\psi_0,\delta\psi}(\mathbf{k},\mathbf{k}^{\prime})$, is proportional to the particle number $N$, and describes correlations between the single mode condensate and the non-condensed part of the wave function.
-The other contribution, $C_{\delta\psi,\delta\psi}(\mathbf{k},\mathbf{k}^{\prime})$, takes into account correlations inside the non-condensed cloud and subleading corrections to $C_{\psi_0,\delta\psi}$, generated by particle number conservation, leading to the depletion of the single mode part of the condensate.
+The first correction, $C^{(1)}(\mathbf{k},\mathbf{k}^{\prime})$, is proportional to the total particle number $N$, and includes terms of second order in fluctuations, ${\cal O}(|\delta \psi|^2)$, describing correlations between the single mode condensate and the non-condensed part of the wave function \cite{footnote5}.
+The second correction, $C^{(2)}(\mathbf{k},\mathbf{k}^{\prime})$, is of fourth order in fluctuations, ${\cal O}(|\delta \psi|^4)$, and takes into account correlations inside the non-condensed cloud and subleading corrections to the condensate - quasiparticle correlations contained in $C^{(1)}$.
+These latter are generated by the second term in Eq.~\eqref{n_k}, and account for the depletion of the single mode condensate.
+The "cylindrically symmetrical" terms in Eq.~\eqref{corrterm2}, proportional to $|\varphi_0(\mathbf{k})|^2$ (or $|\varphi_0(\mathbf{k^\prime})|^2$), stem from correlations between the condensate and the non-condensed fraction of the gas, and only appear in the particle number preserving Bogoliubov approach.
+The remaining terms in $C^{(2)}$ describe correlations inside the non-condensed cloud.